Maximum Destruction

-Maximum Destruction, also known as Max-D, is a monster truck team owned by Feld Entertainment and operated by Tom Meents that runs as part of the Monster Jam circuit.
+Maximum Destruction, also known as Max-D, was a monster truck team owned by Feld Entertainment and operated by Tom Meents that ran as part of the Monster Jam circuit from 2000 through 2024.

 History

 In 1999, then-Monster Jam parent company Clear Channel Communications signed a cross-promotional deal with World Championship Wrestling to create monster trucks based on professional wrestlers.
 In order to ensure the success of the truck of Bill Goldberg, one of the most popular WCW wrestlers, Clear Channel contracted the team of Tom Meents (who was already popular from driving Monster Patrol and Bulldozer) to build and campaign the "Goldberg" truck.
 Meents debuted in the truck in January 2000 at the Georgia Dome, where he won racing and finished third in freestyle.
 As the year progressed, and as Dennis Anderson struggled in Grave Digger, Meents dominated and capped the year by winning the first Monster Jam World Finals Racing Championship.
 The following year saw a continuation of the dominance, when Meents won the world racing and freestyle championships.

 In 2001, WCW was bought out by the World Wrestling Federation and the deal with Clear Channel was dropped.
-For 2002, Meents kept the same truck and body but renamed the truck Team Meents, even retaining much of Goldberg's color scheme and graphics.
+For 2002, Meents kept the same truck and body but renamed the truck Team Meents, even retaining much of Goldberg's color scheme and graphics with the WCW graphic on the front of the truck being replaced with a "Three-time world champion" sticker, and the image of Goldberg's face on the back of the truck being replaced with a photo of Meents's face wearing sunglasses.
 Neil Elliot began driving a second truck for the team that year as well.
 Once again, Meents swept both the racing and freestyle at World Finals 3.

 In 2003, saw the truck change both name and image to become Maximum Destruction, a name which Meents had intended to run the year before until he delayed those plans out of respect for the September 11 attacks.
 The team has remained significantly popular, and is now generally regarded as the chief rival of Grave Digger, the tour's most popular team.

 In 2005 Meents jumped Maximum Destruction over his old house, before destroying the house with the truck.